tessam30/Tools/Tools.md

 [man undocumented] [25] - Undocumented Stata commands

 **Python**
-[Programming in Python for Economists][20] - sequence of lectures on quantitative economic modeling using Python
+[Programming in Python for Economists][20] - sequence of lectures on quantitative economic modeling using Python [Python for Economists][27] - Python primer written for economists

 **Books**
 [Statistical Rules of Thumb][13] - Advice on how to setup a statistical analysis project (book).